- Optimizely Classic

 This way, there is only one headline with the class name on the page at any given time.
 You only need to write one line of code in the variation code settings to make changes to the headline.

-Option 2: Add the snippet to the header template
+Option 2 (Advanced): Add the snippet to the header template

-Do not use this option if you already installed or plan to install the Optimizely WordPress plugin.
-If you install the plugin and add the snippet to the header template, you’ll have two snippets on your site, and your experiments will not be effective.
+Do not use this option if you have already installed or plan to install the Optimizely WordPress plugin.
+If you install the plugin and add the snippet to the header template, two snippets will be installed on your site and your experiments will not be effective.

-If you don’t want to use the WordPress plugin, integrate Optimizely by adding the snippet directly to the theme’s header template file.
+If you don’t want to use the WordPress plugin to create Headline tests, integrate Optimizely by adding the snippet directly to the theme’s header template file.

 The header.php file is unique to each theme.
 If you change themes, and you aren't using the WordPress plugin, you need to update the header.php file.